 - Scrub With the Grain, Not Against It: Polished stainless steel has a grain that you can see.
 It’s the direction that the polishing disk was rotating when the sink was being finished at the factory.
 Always scrub in the same direction as the polishing disk was going (with the grain) rather than against it or even in a haphazard circular motion.
 Not following the grain (or using harsh abrasives, or steel wool) can result in unsightly scratches on the stainless steel finish.

 If your sink is only in need of a light cleaning, fill it with hot water.
 Add several drops of dishwashing soap (Dawn works great if the sink has grease in it or if you’ve recently rinsed poultry) while the water is running to build some suds.

 If you’re going to put your hands in the water, wear gloves to protect them from the hot water.
-Once the suds have reached the top of the sink turn the water off and use a soft nylon brush or a pan scrubber to scrub all four sides and the bottom of the sink.
+Once the suds have reached the top of the sink turn the water off and use a soft nylon brush or a soft cloth to clean all four sides and the bottom of the sink.
 When you’ve done this, let the water drain and rinse it with cool water.

 To disinfect, pour distilled white vinegar on a cloth or paper towel and wipe out the sink then dry with a soft cloth.

-If you have cream of tartar left over from a recent baking extravaganza, you can use it along with hydrogen peroxide to clean your stainless steel sink.
+If you have cream of tartar you can use it along with hydrogen peroxide to clean the sink.
 Here’s how to clean and remove stains with these two natural ingredients:

-- Add three parts of cream of tartar to one part hydrogen peroxide.
+- Add three parts cream of tartar to one part hydrogen peroxide.

 - Depending on the size of your sink, start with 3 tablespoons cream of tartar and 1 tablespoon hydrogen peroxide.